 Time Activities Remarks 5 min.
-Present the basic structure of the matrix to the participants: The facilitator explains the tool on a flip chart or pin board Interaction between firm ns and supporting institutions in [locat ion] Benefits Opportunities Costs Risks for firms (1) (2) for supporting insti- tutions (3) (4) 10 min Discussion: "If you talk about a possible interaction between A and B, what do you mean exactly?"
+Present the basic structure of The facilitator explains the tool the matrix to the participants: on a flip chart or pin board Interaction betw veen firms and supporting instituti ons in [location] Benefits Costs Opportunities Risks for firms (1) (2) for supporting institutions (3) (4) 10 min Discussion: "If you talk about a possible interaction between A and B, what do you mean exactly?"
 Clearly define the subjects (XY) of the interaction by discussing with participants.
 15 min.
 Ask the participants to write cards for field (1) first, and then for field (2).
 Participants should document the perceived benefits and costs by noting down the main points on meta cards.
 Participants write cards and pin them into an interaction matrix built on a pin board.
 15 min.
-Ask the participants to put them- selves in the other party's shoes by analysing the benefits and costs for them (writing cards on fields (3) and (4) Changing perspective: For exam- ple, a business owner puts herself in the shoes of a support institu- tion, and vice versa.
+Ask the participants to put themselves in the other party's shoes by analysing the benefits and costs for them (writing cards on fields (3) and (4) Changing perspective: For example, a business owner puts herself in the shoes of a support institution, and vice versa.
 Participants write cards and pin them into the interaction matrix built on a pin board.
 5 min.
-Ask the participants to prioritize: "What costs/ benefits in each field are most important for the interac- tion?"
+Ask the participants to prioritize: "What costs/ benefits in each field are most important for the interaction?"
 Open discussion Facilitator takes notes.
 5 min.
-Discuss the results with the partic- ipants Open discussion Facilitator takes notes.
+Discuss the results with the participants Open discussion Facilitator takes notes.

-2.16 Agenda for the Result Workshop
+1.16 Agenda for the Result Workshop